History of Cobham services

 Papa John's Pizza closed in April 2018 and was replaced by an extended refurbished Tossed unit which opened in May 2018.
 During April 2018, the Mint Leaves unit here was removed and was replaced by WrapChic which opened on 1 August 2018.

 The forecourt is Shell's flagship site, and is often a first to trial new ideas, such as hydrogen fuel sales.
-It has won 'Best Motorway Service Outlet' three times at the industry's Forecourt Trader Awards.
+It has won 'Best Motorway Service Outlet' five times at the industry's Forecourt Trader Awards.
+The hydrogen facility was retired in October 2022.

-A new Pizza Express, which is operated by Welcome Break, opened in March 2019 and is accessed from both the front of the main building and within the existing Welcome Break area as it is based in another new extension between the main building and the Days Inn hotel.
+A new Pizza Express, which is operated by Welcome Break, opened in March 2019 and can be accessed from either the front of the main building or internally between Starbucks and Leon, as it is based in another new extension between the main building and the hotel.

-In January 2020, Welcome Break closed their Harry Ramsdens and Tossed units.
-The former was replaced by a Leon unit which opened on 10 September 2020 and is operated by SSP, whilst the latter was replaced by a Sourced Market which opened on 20th October 2021.
+In January 2020, Welcome Break closed their Harry Ramsden's and Tossed units.
+The seating area for these units was replaced by a Leon unit which opened on 10 September 2020 and is operated by SSP.
+The Harry Ramsden's and Tossed units were replaced by a Sourced Market which opened on 20 October 2021.
+Sourced Market later closed in February 2022 following the company going into liquidation.

 An opening ceremony was held on 6 October 2012.

 On the evening of 21 February 2016, the service area was forced to close after invitations to an unofficial car meet went viral on social media.
-Over 3000 people descended on the services causing severe tailbacks on the M25 and filling the car park.
-On 26 July 2020, police again attended a car meet which was causing delays on the M25.
+Over 3000 people descended on the service area, causing severe tailbacks on the M25 and filling the car park.

 The service area received a lot of media attention in June 2017, following a serious assault in the petrol station.